me-sajib/taher-the-stack/packages/dashboard/README.md

-# Dashboard
+# `@easy-proxy-manager/dashboard`

-This app is frontend part of exp-proxy-manager. for run this app just type
+This app is frontend part of easy-proxy-manager. for run this app just type

 ```bash
 yarn start:dashboard